-paint-brushes commonly seen in demining tool sets.
+Decorator's paint-brushes are commonly seen in demining tool kits.
 They are

-used to brush away the final soil sticking to the side of a
+used to brush away the soil sticking to the side of an exposed

-mine or suspicious object.
-However, those paint brushes are
+mine or explosive hazard.
+Conventional paint brushes are

 and the bristles are usually too soft to do the job well.

-AVS demining brush is low-cost, more effective and a safer alternative
+AVS demining brush costs little and is a more effective and safer alternative

 to a paint-brush.
 It is made using a 40cm section of malleable

 stainless steel pipe with bristles set into it at both ends using epoxy resin.
 The resin is locked in place by rolling depressions into the pipe using a pipe-cutting tool with a broad, blunt wheel.

 A simple reversible tool, one end has stiff 'yard-broom'

 bristles and the other softer 'hand-brush' bristles.
 The